hapijs/oppsy/README.md

 #### oppsy.start(interval)

 Starts an Oppsy object collecting network and server information.
-- `interval` - number of seconds to wait between each data sampling.
+- `interval` - number of milliseconds to wait between each data sampling.

 #### oppsy.stop()